 Through reuse, the greenhouse gas emissions associated with both from upstream material management (55% and 65% of typical national emissions) and end of life management (3-4% of total emissions from the average OECD country) are avoided.
 In economic terms, the Irish government procures millions of euro worth of bulky items every year, giving an opportunity for the public sector to lead by example on this transition.

 While interest in reuse is increasing in some areas, State involvement in reuse or recycling of bulky items remains at a low level.
-Through this project, CRNI would like to design value propositions and a viable business model that will encourage State agencies (and eventually other private organisations) to donate unwanted bulky items for reuse or community recycling, where reuse is not possible.
+Through this project, CRNI aimed to design value propositions and a viable business model to encourage State agencies (and eventually other private organisations) to donate unwanted bulky items for reuse or community recycling, where reuse is not possible.

 If you are interested in finding out more about this project, or wish to become involved, please get in touch.
 We would love to hear from you.